From Broadview Lodge to Skidmore's Surrey

 First called Broadview Lodge, this English Tudor–style house was later known as the Surrey Inn, and for three years in the 1940s it was the Brown School for Boys.
 Broadview was built in 1918 for E. Clarence Jones by the firm of William J. Case and Son.
 The younger Case, who was the father of Esther Case Williams '24, died while Broadview was being built.
 Jones, it is said, had shown the architects a photograph of an old manor house in England's Cotswolds district, instructed them to replicate the house and then departed for a trip abroad.
 Upon his return, he stood some distance away to view the completed house and noted with dismay that the roofline sloped toward the middle.
 The builders assured him that they had gone to some trouble to replicate the roofline as pictured in the photo.

-The property looked across North Broadway to Henry Hilton's former Woodlawn Park (now the Jonsson Campus), an abandoned estate that once consisted of handsome Queen Anne–style houses, greenhouses, stables, 30 miles of carriage roads, and sheep to keep the vast lawns under control.
+The property looked across North Broadway to Henry Hilton's former Woodlawn Park (now the Jonsson Campus), an abandoned estate that once consisted of handsome Queen Anne–style houses, greenhouses, stables, 30 miles of carriage roads and sheep to keep the vast lawns under control.
 Jones apparently liked the romantic notion of being an English country squire, and he spared no expense when designing his Saratoga estate, although with only 10 acres he kept it to a smaller scale.
-The plans included a private home, superintendent's cottage, farm building, and garage.
-The former garage and chauffeur's apartment are today the College's Eissner Admissions Center.
+The plans included a private home, superintendent's cottage, farm building and garage.
+The former garage and chauffeur's apartment today comprise the college's Eissner Admissions Center.
 The superintendent's quarters, aptly called Overlook Cottage, today houses Skidmore development-staff offices and has been renamed Colton House.

 Jones died in 1926, but his widow did not sell the property immediately; she evidently enjoyed the whirl of horse racing and social events every August in Saratoga.
 It was through her summer connections that she found either a tenant or a buyer in a Mrs. Amscott Wilson.
 A wealthy horse owner, Wilson used the estate as a summer home until it was bought in 1945 by former State Senator Thomas Brown of Schenectady for his daughter, Elinor, and her husband, Roy Wright.